 - Deep touch pressure and heavy work activities activate the proprioceptive system, which may help promote calming and organizing responses.
-Pulling a heavy wagon, sweeping with a broom (with added weight attached), carrying a load of books, or performing a series of wall pushups are all quick activities to incorporate this sensory strategy during the day.
+Pulling a heavy wagon, sweeping with a broom (with addtional weight attached), carrying a load of books, or performing a series of wall pushups are all quick activities to incorporate this sensory strategy during the day.
 In addition, weighted products like lap pads, stuffed animals, or blankets also help support this self-regulation.

 - Finally, be sure to provide support for expressing feelings and emotions.
 Many students may find expressing their feelings intimidating or challenging, so using support tools to encourage self-awareness and self-expression may help with SEL skills.